bgermann/cforms2/readme.txt

 * bugfix:   fixed admin menu for Windows IIS web server
 * bugfix:   minor version display fix
 * other:    JS file for "popup date picker" now only loaded when feature is enabled
-* other:    renamed JS functions in "popup date picker" code (to avoid possible incompatiblities)
+* other:    renamed JS functions in "popup date picker" code (to avoid possible incompatibilities)
 * other:    select boxes & upload fields now also show a "required" txt label

 = 5.5 =